-Gallant Officer of the Twenty-fourth Kills Himself at Santa Tomas, Luzon, While Insane-General Otis Sends the Sad News.
+Sends the Sad News.

 Washington, Dec.
-2 .- The war depart- | was largely due to his magnificent conduct in this memorable struggle.
-He received a severe hip wound in this ment has received the following from received a severe hip wound in this engagement that incapacitated him Gen. Otis at Manila, dated Dec.
-2: "Lieutenant Colonel Brereton, capfrom service and put him on the hos-pital list for months.
+2 .- The war depart- | was largely due to his magnificent conwas largely due to his magnineeric con-duct in this memorable struggle.
+He received a severe hip wound in this engagement that incapacitated him from service and put him on the hosment has received the following from "Lieutenant Colonel Brereton, captain of the Twenty-fourth infantry, pital list for months.
 BIOGRAPHICAL.

-Lieutenant Colonel John J. Brereton was a native of New Jersey and about forty-five years of age.
-In stature he was small, but in all the other endowents of nature he had been generously dealt with and was a leader in all re-spects a man among men.
+suicide at Santa Tomas, near San Fer-Lieutenant Colonel John J. Brerston was a native of New Jersey and about forty-five years of age.
+In stature he was small, but in all the other endow-ments of nature he had been generously ideal with and was a leader in all renandino, Union province, Lazon, at 6 "Insanity was first manifested on dealt with and was a leader in all re-spects a man among men.
 He was a graduate of the Military academy of New Jersey and a West Pointer.
-In the latter institution he was a class-mate of Colonel Willard Young, to whom he was bound by the closest ties of friendship.
-His first commission came on June 15, 1877, when he was made a second lieutenant in the Twen-ty-fourth infantry.
+In ton's death was a great shock to his friends in this city.
+The man who knew him better perhaps, than any the latter institution he was a class-mate of Colonel Willard Young, to other in Salt Lake, was Adjutant-Gen-eral Burton, who, on hearing of the sad event, was greatly affected and inclined to discredit the correctness of whom he was bound by the closest tics of friendship.
+His first commission came on June 15, 1877, when he was made a second lieutenant in the Twenmade a second neutenant in the Twen-ty-fourth infantry.
 He was promoted to a first lieutenancy on May 20, 1882, and on the 24th of April, 1895 won his captaincy.
-While serving in this ca-pacity he went to Cuba with his regiment where he was wounded and won the new laurels which have already been referred to.
-After his recovery he was sent to the Philippines with the Twenty-fourth and while there was made chief quartermaster with the rank of major and on the organization of the new volunteer regiments during the past summer was promoted to the office of ligutenant colonel in the Thirty-third regiment of infantry.
-The gallant soldier had felt the heavy hand of affliction in his domestic life, Twice had his home been blighted by the somber shadows of death, and on each occasion if was the partner of his joys and sorrows who died; for he had been married twice.
-He leaves a daugh-ter by his first wife-a bright little Miss who resides of twelve years, uncle-his own brother-in Washington, and two stepsons, the children of his last wife, who died at Fort Bayard, New Mexico, about 1891.
+While serving in this ca-pacity he went to Cuba with his regi-ment where he was wounded and won the neur leaven which have already "Why," said he , "I cannot under-stand why Brereton would commit a rash act like that.
+He was finely educated, stood high in the estimation of all who knew him, was possessed of ex-cellent judgment and withal one of the most gallant and charming gentle-men it has been my pleasure to meet. the new laurels which have already been referred to.
+After his recovery he was sent to the Philippines with the Twenty-fourth and while there was made chief quartermaster with the rank of major and on the organization of the volunteer regiments during the past summer was promoted to the office of lieutenant colonel in the Thirty-third regiment of infantry.
+The gallant soldier had felt the heavy hand of affliction in his domestic life.
+Twice had his home been blighted by the somber shadows of death, and on each occasion if was the partner of his joys and sorrows who died; for he had been married twice.
+He leaves a daughter by his flist wife-a bright little Miss of twelve years, who resides with her uncle-his own brother-in Washington, and two stepsons, the children of his last wife, who died at Fort Bayard, New Mexico, about 1891.
 HAWAIIAN ADVICES.